-German woman held in Syria escapes with baby to Turkey: foreign ministry
+German ministry says mother, baby escape from Syria to Turkey

-BERLIN A German woman who was kidnapped in war-torn Syria last year and gave birth while in captivity escaped with her baby to Turkey on Wednesday, the German foreign ministry said.
+BERLIN (Reuters) - A German woman who was kidnapped in war-torn Syria last year and gave birth while in captivity escaped with her baby to Turkey on Wednesday, the German foreign ministry said.

 "The German woman and her baby who was born while she was held hostage are in good condition considering the circumstances," the ministry said in a statement.
 It said the two were now under the care of German consular officials and members of the German federal police in Turkey.